GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

 Given the consequences, it seems clear that the two worst options are case 2 (renaming the Maven ID while keeping the Java package the same) and case 3 (renaming the Java package while keeping the Maven ID the same), and both should be avoided.
-The remaining three cases need to be weighed carefully.
 Among the remaining three cases, the impact of the Maven ID change is minuscule compared to the impact of a Java package rename, so the remaining discussion focuses only on the Java package rename.